code-423n4/2022-09-artgobblers/README.md

 --------|--------|--------|--------
 SUM:|644|1159|1498

-Any contract not mentioned in the table above is out of this contest's scope
+Any contract not mentioned in the table above is out of this contest's scope.

 ## Attack Surfaces